Painting, refinishing and giving makeovers to furniture is so rewarding! Before & after furniture transformations are my favorite.

-Oh and that was the most expensive item on the page.
-And more than I usually spend on something that size.
+Oh and that small piece of furniture was the most expensive item in this post and more than I usually spend on something that size.

 I had been searching for awhile for something to “hide” all the junk associated with the modems and this fit the bill.

 It’s wonderful that it all fits so nicely in the drawers not to be seen again!